Sciatica: The Search for Sciatica Treatment

+Because of the severe pain, people immediately seek sciatica treatment options.
 Sciatica is pain that affects the low back, hip, and behind the thigh.
 It feels like a severe leg cramp that makes body movements extremely difficult.
 Sciatica pain can occur suddenly or gradually.
 The sciatic nerve is the largest nerve in the body that is responsible for transmitting impulses of sensation to the brain.
-It begins from the nerve roots in the lower back, through the buttocks down to the lower limbs or the thigh, leg and the foot.
+It begins with the nerve roots in the lower back, through the buttocks down to the lower limbs or the thigh, leg and the foot.

 What Causes Sciatica?